 Putting empathy, humanity, and inclusion at the core of their identity was essential to increasing relevance to a new generation of activists.

 We collaborated on a top-down and bottom-up approach to ensure we co-created a new brand story that reflected Amnesty International’s promise to the world, and the people who will create, use, and experience it.

 As a global leader in the human rights movement, they had a historic track record of campaigning to end human rights abuses — but knew they must evolve to do more.
 Their values weren’t understood consistently across the movement, and what worked for years had become less effective in a time of increased polarization.

-They were seeking a new brand positioning and narrative that would inspire action, attract a new generation of supporters, and potentially even evolve the definition of human rights itself — and it needed to be effective and inclusive in the over 150 countries and territories where they work.
+They were seeking a new brand positioning and narrative that would inspire action, attract a new generation of supporters, and potentially even evolve the definition of human rights itself — and it needed to be effective and inclusive in over 150 countries and territories where they work.

 Finding the answers in people

 Amnesty International’s brand has historically been about fighting injustice.
 But in a wider landscape of distrust, they needed a message that was more positive and emotional in order to cut through.
 To help their brand represent the people behind their movement, we put global co-creation at the heart of this project, seeking insight from across the organization and its movement.

 To kick it off, we held six workshops with 58 representatives spanning 18 countries to explore brand territories and define a value proposition.